googleinterns/step265-2020/src/main/java/ResourceDiscovery/README.md

     1. Extend the abstract AssetObject class (which will provide your asset with the following
        fields: kind, name, id, type, location, creationTime and status).
     1. **Important** - the name and kind fields most have valid data as they are part of the primary keys in the assets tables.
-If there is no kind attribute you can add it based on the asset type.
+The kind attribute should be added manually (as it does not exist for all of the asset types and we relay on its values in several places so we don't want it to be changed unexpectedly).
+If a "kind" field exists for a given asset you can use that value, otherwise follow this convention:
+        {GENERAL_ASSET_TYPE}#{SPECIFIC_ASSET_TYPE} (for example: compute#disk)
     1. Implement an inner Builder class which extends the BaseBuilder with the following functions: getSpecificClass, getSpecificClassBuilder, constructor and build.